nayrezz/1800_202310_BBY18/readme.txt

 ├── styles                      # Folder for styles
     /styles.css                 # CSS purposes
-    /styleRequest.css           # CSS purposes -> for browserequest and my request pages.
+    /styleRequest.css           # CSS purposes -> for browseRequest and my request pages.

 ├── text                        # Folder for Navbar & Footer
     /footer.html                # Displays 'about, help, and privacy'